paulternate/cf-venafi-automation/docs/00-iac-cloudformation/README.md

   <img src="../images/iac.png" height="256" width="256" />
 </p>

-Custom Resources are a feature of AWS CloudFormation that allow users to extend CloudFormation functionality by adding custom code to their templates.
+[Custom Resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) are a feature of AWS CloudFormation that allow users to extend CloudFormation functionality by adding custom code to their templates.
-This feature enables users to define new resource types, backed by serverless AWS Lambda functions, that are not natively supported by AWS CloudFormation.
+This feature enables users to define new resource types, backed by [Serverless](https://aws.amazon.com/serverless) AWS [Lambda](https://aws.amazon.com/lambda) functions, that are not natively supported by AWS CloudFormation.
 Developers can define the code that will be executed when the Custom Resource is created, updated or deleted.

 ## Why is this important?